VladislavRybnikov/Aggregatable/README.md

 > :exclamation: Unlike other similar projets this does not use same model for aggregation and enetity represantations.
 Also, data updates performs automaticaly on events in choosen storage `From aggregate events to table` (no need in separaate repositories...)

 ## :zap: Example
-Firstly, you should create a class wich will implement `AggregateRoot<T>`, where T is your existing entity
+Firstly, you should create a class, which will implement `AggregateRoot<T>`, where T is your existing entity

 ```csharp
 public class UserAggregateRoot : AggregateRoot<User>